FATac/fatac.github.com/source/configuration.rst

 Data "mapping.json" (placed in json/mapping folder) is a must-have specification file that defines what ontology data must be indexed in Solr, and how this must be done.
 Data mapping is not a simple direct Owl to Solr mapping.
 It must be defined in a way that it later can be used for specific object domain searches (See Step 4), and provide additional information of the field nature to get Solr treating the data properly.

 Let's say we have the Person class defined in our Ontology, and that we want to indexate several useful person data such as: name, biography, date of birth and birth place.
-Person indexation should be specified this way:
+Person indexing should be specified this way:

 ::